Sub-Nyquist Sampling of Short Pulses: Introduction

 The sampling criteria we consider are: a) minimal sampling rate that allows almost perfect reconstruction, b) no prior knowledge on the locations or shapes of the pulses, and c) numerical stability in the presence of mismodeling and noise.
-To achieve these goals we combine the well established theory of Gabor frames \cite{G01} with the recently proposed Xampling paradigm \cite{MEE09}, \cite{MEDS10} which is a framework for sub-Nyquist sampling of analog signals.
-Gabor samples, taken with respect to a window that is well localized in time and frequency, provide information about local behavior of any square integrable function and reflect the sparsity of a function either in time or frequency.
-The scheme we propose consists of a multichannel system that modulates the input signal in each channel with a parametric waveform, based on a chosen Gabor frame, and integrates the result over a finite time interval.
+To achieve these goals we combine the well established theory of Gabor frames \cite{G01} with compressed sensing (CS) methods for multiple measurement systems \cite{T061}, \cite{CRED05}, \cite{ME08}.
+Our scheme consists of a multichannel system that modulates the input signal in each channel with a parametric waveform, based on a chosen Gabor frame, and integrates the result over a finite time interval.
 We show that by a proper selection of the waveform parameters, the Gabor samples can be recovered, from which the signal is reconstructed.
-We further prove that the proposed system is robust to noise and model errors, in contrast with techniques based on exact pointwise samples.
+We also consider the case in which the signal exhibits additional sparsity in frequency, as is common in radar signals, and show that using our general scheme the sampling rate can be further reduced.
+To recover the signal in this case we solve two CS problems.
+We then prove that the proposed system is robust to noise and model errors, in contrast with techniques based on exact pointwise samples.

-Our development follows the philosophy of the recent work in analog compressed sensing, termed Xampling, which provides a framework for incorporating and exploiting structure in analog signals to reduce sampling rates, without the need for discretization \cite{MEE09}, \cite{MEDS10}.
+Our development follows the philosophy of recent work in analog CS, termed Xampling, which provides a framework for incorporating and exploiting structure in analog signals to reduce sampling rates, without the need for discretization \cite{MEE09}, \cite{MEDS10}.
+Xampling combines standard analog sampling methods with CS digital recovery techniques.
 A pioneer sub-Nyquist system of this type is the modulated wideband converter (MWC) introduced in \cite{ME09} based on the earlier work of \cite{MiEl09}.
-This scheme targets low rate sampling of multiband signals, namely bandlimited signals whose frequency content is concentrated on a few unknown bands.
+This scheme targets low rate sampling of multiband signals.
 Sub-Nyquist sampling is achieved by applying modulation waveforms to the analog input prior to uniformly sampling at the low rate.